-- 1 Turbidity is a measure of the cloudiness of the water.
+- 1- Turbidity is a measure of the cloudiness of the water.
 We test it because it is a good indicator of the effectiveness of our filtration system.
-Our highest single turbidity measurement (0.45 NTU) for the year occurred on 1/7/14.
-State regulations require that turbidity must always be below 1.0 NTU.
-The levels recorded were within the acceptable range allowed and did not constitute a treatment technique violation. - 2 The level presented represents the 90th percentile of the 10 sites tested.
+Our highest single turbidity measurement (0.28 NTU) for the year occurred on 8/16/15.
+State regulations require that turbidity must always be below 5.0 NTU.
+The levels recorded were within the acceptable range allowed and did not constitute a treatment technique violation. - 2 The level presented represents the 90th percentile of the 20 sites tested.
 A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal to or below it.
 The 90th percentile is equal to or greater than 90% of the copper values detected at your water system.
-In this case, (include number of samples, e.g. ten samples) samples were collected at your water system and the 90th percentile value was the (include what sample had the highest value, e.g. second highest value) value (include level detected e.g. 1.1 mg/l).
-The action level for copper was not exceeded at any of the sites tested. - 3 The level presented represents the 90th percentile of the 22 samples collected.
-The action level for lead was exceeded at two of the 10 sites tested. - 4 This level represents the annual quarterly average calculated from data collected. - 5 Total Organic Carbon (TOC) has no health effects.
-However, total organic carbon provides a medium for the formation of disinfection by-products.
-These include trihalomethanes (THMs) and Haloacetic Acids (HAAs).
+In this case, 20 samples were collected at your water system and the 90th percentile value was the third highest.
+The action level for copper was not exceeded at any of the sites tested. - 3 The level presented represents the 90th percentile of the 20 samples collected. - 4 This level represents the annual quarterly average calculated from data collected.